Donald Trump's Quotes On The September 11 Attacks: A Retrospective

 President Donald Trump is widely recognized as a man who does not mince his words.
 Trump doesn’t shy away from hyperbole, and loves to exaggerate.

-Georgetown University’s Department of Linguistics, as the Washington Post reported, studied the way Trump speaks for two years.
-In Georgetown’s assessment, Donald Trump’s speech patterns include simple vocabulary, casual tone, hyperbole, sudden switches of topics.
+Georgetown University’s Department of Linguistics, as the Washington Post reports, has studied the way Trump speaks for two years.
+In Georgetown’s assessment, Donald Trump’s speech patterns include simple vocabulary, casual tone, hyperbole, and sudden topic shifts.

 “I know words,” Trump once bragged, “I have the best words.”

-Some have accused Trump of degrading the country’s highest office with his behaviour, and comments.
+Some political commentators have accused Trump of degrading the country’s highest office with his behaviour, and comments.
 CNN‘s Chris Cillizza, for instance, wrote about “Donald Trump’s unpresidential presidency.”

-But, so it seems, the president doesn’t shy away from making misleading, or flat-out false claims either.
+According to media outlets critical of the current administration, it appears that the president doesn’t shy away from making misleading, or flat-out false claims either.
 A Washington Post analysis, Published August 1, concluded that President Trump has managed to make 4,229 false or misleading claims in 558 days.

-Over the years – and while on the margins of American politics – Donald Trump has promoted a slew of conspiracy theories.
-He has, for instance, promoted inaccuracies about former President Barack Obama’s birth certificate via Twitter, alleged that vaccines cause autism in a 2014 tweet, accused the Chinese of “inventing” the concept of global warming to make U.S. manufacturing “non competitive,” also via Twitter.
+Over the years — while on the margins of American politics as a private citizen — Donald Trump has promoted a slew of presumed conspiracy theories.
+He has, for instance, promoted inaccuracies about former President Barack Obama’s birth certificate via Twitter, alleged that vaccines cause autism in a 2014 tweet, and accused the Chinese of “inventing” the concept of global warming to make U.S. manufacturing “non competitive,” also via Twitter.

-Given Trump’s history of making shocking, misleading, inaccurate, wildly hyperbolic, inflammatory, baseless claims, it comes as no surprise that the current President of the United States has also made a slew of questionable – for want of a better term – claims in relation to September 11 attacks.
+Given Trump’s history of making shocking and inflammatory statements, it comes as no surprise that the current President of the United States has also made a slew of questionable — for want of a better term — claims in relation to September 11 attacks.

-Today, on September 11 2018, the Independent published a compilation of Trump’s quotes about one of the greatest tragedies in the history of the United States.
+Today — on the 17th anniversary of the tragic terrorist attack that toppled the twin towers comprising the World Trade Center in New York City — the Independent published a compilation of Trump’s quotes about one of the greatest tragedies in the history of the United States.

 “Forty Wall Street actually was the second-tallest building in downtown Manhattan… And now it’s the tallest.”

-Then-real estate mogul Trump spoke WWOR, a New York radio station, on September 11 2001, asserting that his 71-storey skyscraper is now – with Twin Towers turned to dust – the highest building in lower Manhattan.
+Then-real estate mogul Trump spoke to WWOR — a New York radio station — on September 11 2001, asserting that his 71-storey skyscraper was now — in the aftermath of the terrorist attack — the tallest building in lower Manhattan.

 “I would like to extend my best wishes to all, even the haters and losers, on this special date, September 11th.”